Don’t pay taxes if the government fails to curb corruption: HC

 Karni or kathani me fark - desh nahi bikne dunga.

-no action no correction on service tax scam on cancelled trains
+no action no correction on service tax scam on canceled trains

-Golmal By IRCTC / Indian Railway while cancel the train
+Golmal By IRCTC / Indian Railway while canceling the train

 IRCTC( Indian Railway Catering and Tourisium Corporation) or Indian Railway / Board have to pay 10 time of ticket amount if train has been cancelled